 $500 for five sessions, payable in advance, or in monthly installments ($110 for 5 months).

 Limited to 5 participants.

 Tuesday Group 5-6pm EST

 This series is designed to provide input and training on experiential trauma processing as well as case consultation in applying the approaches learned.
 See the next item in this FAQ for a description of the format of each session.

-In addition to the monthly session, participants will have the opportunity, if they wish, to participate in a weekly online text-based discussion at an agreed time for purposes of further reflection or brainstorming.
+In addition to the monthly session, participants will have the opportunity, if they wish, to participate in an online group discussion.

 What will take place in each face-to-face workshop?